SeatPlan Logo

 Olivier winner Hiran Abeysekera takes on the iconic role in this fearless new production of Shakespeare’s tragedy about grief and revenge.

-The play’s the thing as Hamlet comes to the National Theatre’s Lyttelton stage.
+The play’s the thing as Hamlet comes to South Bank and the National Theatre’s Lyttelton stage.
 Starring Olivier winner Hiran Abeysekera (Life of Pi), this bold new production puts a contemporary spin on Shakespeare’s tragedy about grief, death and vengeance.
 Something may be rotten in the state of Denmark, but this is a fresh, funny new revival of the classic play - secure your tickets today!

 What is the Shakespeare play Hamlet about?